List of colors by shade: Green

 Green is a color, the perception of which is evoked by light having a spectrum dominated by energy with a wavelength of roughly 520–570 nm.
 It is considered one of the additive primary colors.

 Cyan

 Cyan is any of the colors in the blue-green range of the visible spectrum, i.e., between approximately 490 and 520 nm.
 It is considered one of the main subtractive primary colors.
 Cyan is sometimes considered green or blue because of the way it appears.

 Blue

 Blue is a color, the perception of which is evoked by light having a spectrum dominated by energy with a wavelength of roughly 440–490 nm.
 It is considered one of the additive primary colors.

+Indigo

+Indigo is a color, the perception of which is evoked by light having a spectrum dominated by energy with a wavelength of roughly 420-450 nm.

 Violet and purple

-Violet refers to any colour perceptually evoked by light with a predominant wavelength of roughly 380–450 nm.
+Violet refers to any color perceptually evoked by light with a predominant wavelength of roughly 380–450 nm.
 Tones of violet tending towards the blue are called indigo.
 Purple colors are colors that are various blends of violet or blue light with red light.